 You see, TikTok users prefer watching videos from everyday stars whose authenticity shines through.
 That's why a lot of eCommerce brands are collaborating with TikTok creators and influencers.
 They're leveraging the power of word-of-mouth marketing to turn video views into sales.

 Sharing content with other social media platforms is an excellent strategy, and TikTok actively encourages you to do so.
-In fact, it can seamlessly link with other platforms, making it easier to cross-promote your content.
+It can seamlessly link with other platforms, making it easier to cross-promote your content.

-You've already spent time creating your TikTok content, why not share it with your followers on other platforms?
-This will not only help you save time but also allows you to get the most out of your content.
+You've already spent time creating your TikTok content, so why not share it with your followers on other platforms?
+This will not only help you save time but also allow you to get the most out of your content.

 If there is one thing eCommerce brands like best about TikTok, it's how receptive the audience is to brand messaging.
 They consume content like crazy and even rave about products they've bought, you don't even have to ask.

 No social media platform has the same level of engagement that TikTok has.
 It provides a tremendous opportunity, especially for small eCommerce brands, to boost brand awareness and grow their audience.